rmrector/script.artwork.helper/README.md

 [this forum post]: https://forum.kodi.tv/showthread.php?tid=236649

+Current version only works for Kodi 17 and 18, see tagged version 0.7.1 for 15 and 16

 ## Add-on setting

 There is an add-on setting to pull extrafanart and extrathumbs from the filesystem, if there is